borutpiletic/jquery-form-validator/README.md

 ## Supported validators

 **`email`**\
-Description: Used for validating email addresses.
+Used for validating email addresses.
 Checking against proper email format.

 Supported attributes: none

 **`required`**\
-Description: Used for validating required form fields, which are required - thus cannot be empty.
+Used for validating required form fields, which are required - thus cannot be empty.

 > IMPORTANT: Optional elements should not have "validator-required" declared.
 Use "validator-required" only on elements where user input is mandatory, else validation will only be performed on elements that have validator declared and element